Testosterone Injection

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are receiving testosterone injection.

-It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
-You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
-It is also important information to carry with you in case of emergencies.
+Keep a written list of all of the prescription and nonprescription (over-the-counter) medicines, vitamins, minerals, and dietary supplements you are taking.
+Bring this list with you each time you visit a doctor or if you are admitted to the hospital.
+You should carry the list with you in case of emergencies

 subscribe section background